ayiaware/covid19-insight/README.md

 Firebase

 APIs

-getting data for covid 19 cases for states in nigeria
+Data for covid 19 cases for states in nigeria

 https://covidnigeria.herokuapp.com/api

-getting data for all countries and continents
+Data for all countries and continents

 https://corona.lmao.ninja/